-Online registration and scheduling coming soon!
-To schedule a Phase 2 coaching session, please call 314-329-5339.
+To register online for a Phase 2 coaching session, please CLICK HERE.

 Phase 3: Hearing Follow-Up

 Even if your order of protection is granted, it will expire after 1-2 years.
 If your order is not granted, you may go back to court and request one again if you need to.
 The final phase of the coaching process helps you create a long-term action plan for the issue that took you to court in the first place.
 At this session we will do the following:

 - Answer any questions you may have about the order of protection process and your experience